neelimasaini/ai-pm-Journey/doc/Exercise/zomato-synthesis.md

 As a hungry user ordering during peak hours, I want the app to provide an accurate delivery estimate upfront, so that I can plan my work and personal time effectively without being let down by delays.

-Self-Check Before Submitting
-Before you commit to GitHub, verify:

-All 6 sections have real content (not placeholder text) Every quote in Section 1 is VERBATIM (word-for-word from the interview) Every theme in Section 2 has 3+ users mentioning it Section 3 Triangulation Map addresses ALL 3-5 of your data problems Problem statements in Section 4 have all 5 parts (context/segment/outcome/gap/evidence) Problem statements cite BOTH data AND interviews Section 5 has scores for every problem, all assigned to quadrants Section 6 has JTBD in "When [situation]..." structure (NOT "As a [persona]...")
-Reasoning in Section 6 is specific and defensible

-If all boxes checked → you're ready to submit.

-Submission checklist:

-Save this file as zomato-synthesis.md
-Place in your GitHub repo at /docs/exercises/zomato-synthesis.md Commit with message: "Wk 1 exercise: Zomato interview synthesis complete" Push to your public repo
-Paste the GitHub URL in Loop Chat in Dashboard & in Whats app group named Batch August